Diploma of Early Childhood Education and Care

 The Diploma of Early Childhood Education and Care is exclusively available to Victorian residents.

 Work Placement requirements: Before commencing Work Placement, students must hold a valid Working with Children Check, vaccinations, appropriate clearances, and complete national child safety training (Geccko).
-It is the student's responsibility to arrange and maintain these prior to placement.
+It is the student's responsibility to arrange and maintain these prior to placement, at their own expense.

 We may be able to take into account relevant knowledge and skills you’ve gained through previous formal or informal training, education and employment.
 To find out more, refer to our Student Information Handbook by clicking here, or get in touch with one of our friendly course consultants.